Midwives Application for Licensure

 experience via apprenticeship with a licensed midwife.
 Can I still qualify for licensure?

-“Portfolio Evaluation Process” for experienced midwives which is part of the application
+NARM has a “Portfolio Evaluation Process” for experienced midwives which is part of the application

-the NARM examination.
+process for the NARM examination.
 For more information, contact NARM.

 I received my midwifery training and experience in another country.
 How can I qualify